 5. Will any mature forest (over 100 years old) or other locally-important vegetation be removed by this project?
 6. If single phase project: Anticipated period of construction: 1 months, (including demolition) 7.
 If multi-phased: a.
 Total number of phases anticipated (number) b.
 Anticipated date of commencement phase 1: month year, (including demolition) c.
 Approximate completion date of final phase: month year. d.
 Is phase 1 functionally dependent on subsequent phases?
 8. Will blasting occur during construction?
-Yes INO 9.
-Number of jobs generated: during construction0; after project is complete0 10 Number of jobs eliminated by this project $\0$ .
-11 .
+Yes No 9.
+Number of jobs generated: during construction0; after project is complete0 10.
+Number of jobs eliminated by this project 11.
 Will project require relocation of any projects or facilities?
-If yes, explain: 13 Is surface liquid waste disposal involved?
+If yes, explain: 12.
+Is surface liquid waste disposal involved?
 Yes No a.
-If yes, indicate type of waste (sewage, industrial, etc) and amount 13 a.
-If yes, indicate type of waste (sewage, industrial, etc) and amount 13 14 a.
-If yes, indicate type of waste (sewage, industrial, etc) and amount 13 14 15 a.
-If yes, indicate type of waste (sewage, industrial, etc) and amount 13 14 15 a.
-If yes, indicate type of waste (sewage, industrial, etc) and amount 13 14 15 a.
-If yes, indicate type of waste (sewage, industrial, etc) and amount 13 14 15 a.
-If yes, indicate type of waste (sewage, industrial, etc) and amount e.
+If yes, indicate type of waste (sewage, industrial, etc) and amount b.
+Name of water body into which effluent will be discharged 13.
+Is subsurface liquid waste disposal involved?
+Yes No Type 14.
+Will surface area of an existing water body increase or decrease by proposal?
+If yes, explain: 15.
+Is project or any portion of project located in a 100 year flood plain?
+16. Will the project generate solid waste?
+Yes No a.
+If yes, what is the amount per month? tons b.
+If yes, will an existing solid waste facility be used?
+Yes No c.
+If yes, give name; location; d.
+Will any wastes not go into a sewage disposal system or into a sanitary landfill?
+Yes No e.
 If yes, explain: 17.
 Will the project involve the disposal of solid waste?
-Yes No a.
-If yes, what is the anticipated rate of disposal? tons/month. b.
+Yes If yes, what is the anticipated rate of disposal? tons/month. b.
 If yes, what is the anticipated site life? years.
 18. Will project use herbicides or pesticides?
 Yes No 19.
 Will project routinely produce odors (more than one hour per day)?
-Yes No 20.
-Will project produce operating noise exceeding the local ambient noise levels?
-Yes No 21.
-Will project result in an increase in energy use?
-Yes No If yes, indicate type(s) The provision of video programming will result in virtually no increase in energy use.
-22. If water supply is from wells, indicate pumping capacity 0 gallons/minute.
-23. Total anticipated water usage per day 0 gallons/day.
+20. Will project produce operating noise exceeding the local ambient noise levels?
+21. Will project result in an increase in energy use?
+If yes, indicate type(s) 22.
+If water supply is from wells, indicate pumping capacity0_gallons/minute.
+23. Total anticipated water usage per day0 gallons/day.
 24. Does project involve Local, State or Federal funding?
-Yes No If yes, explain:
+Yes 🔳 No If yes, explain:

-25 Approvals Required: Туре Submittal Date
+25. Approvals Required: Туре Submittal Date

-City, Town, Village Board • Yes No Franchise Agreement
+City, Town, Village Board Yes No Franchise Agreement

-City, Town, Village Planning Board Yes No No
+City, Town, Village Planning Board Yes No

-City, Town Zoning Board Yes No No
+City, Town Zoning Board Yes No

-City, County Health Department Yes No No
+City, County Health Department Yes No

-Other Local Agencies Yes No No
+Other Local Agencies Yes No

-Other Regional Agencies Yes No
+Other Regional Agencies Yes No No

 State Agencies Yes No No Public Service Commission

 Federal Agencies Yes No

 C. 1.
-Zoning and Planning Information Does proposed action involve a pla nning or zonir ng decision? 🔲 Y /es 🔳 No
+Zoning and Planning Information Does proposed action involve a plan If Yes, indicate decision required: nning or zonin g decision? es 🔳 No

-If Yes, indicate decision required: Zoning amendment Site plan Zoning va New/revision of master plan Subdivision
+Zoning amendment Zoning var New/revision of master plan Subdivision